 Driving distances: 30 minutes from Los Angeles, California | 2 hours from San Diego, Santa Barbara and Palm Springs, California | 4 hours 15 minutes from Las Vegas, Nevada

 Photo courtesy of the Butler County Visitors Bureau

 Pyramid Hill in Hamilton, Ohio, is a park spread across more than 300 acres of gently rolling hills, close to Cincinnati.
-The annual holiday light display winds more than 2 miles in a round-trip, and, in keeping with the mission of the park, tastefully mixes up the festivities with nature and the large ornamental sculptures.
-Special lighting effects add an otherworldly aura to the park as bushes glow with the delights of the winter wonderland and cast dazzling light formations on the lake.
+This year’s holiday light display, called Journey Borealis, winds 2.5 miles in a virtual art extravaganza that showcases local talents, including BLINK Cincinnati creator Brave Berlin.
+With more than 1 million lights and animated projections, the multimedia display will add an otherworldly aura to the park as bushes glow with the delights of the winter wonderland and cast dazzling light formations on the lake.
 The light show will be set to the music of the Cincinnati Chamber Orchestra and the Cincinnati Boychoir for an immersive experience.
 Visit between November 20, 2020 and January 3, 2021.

 4. Winter Lights Festival, Gaithersburg, Maryland

 Can’t make it to the real North Pole?
 Not a problem.
 You can visit the themed equivalent in Seneca Creek State Park in Gaithersburg, Maryland.
 A 3.5-mile drive takes you past more than 380 illuminated displays and 65 animated vignettes.
 Check out additional themed sections including Winter Woods, Teddy Bear Land and Victorian Village.
 The festival is open nightly from November 27 through December 31, 2020 with the exception of Christmas.